-- 9.4(3) Procurement-related waiver or variance.
-The director may waive a rule or grant a variance due to noncompliance with a stated requirement in a procurement, sale, or auction if the request meets all of the following criteria: - a.
-The request is made prior to the issuance of a notice of intent to award a contract or the finalization of a sale. - b.
-The waiver or variance will tend to promote competition rather than inhibit or reduce competition. - c.
-The waiver or variance will not materially alter the substantive contents of the offer, a response to an invitation to bid or a response to a request for proposal. - d.
-The noncompliance with the stated requirement is correctable (if correction is necessary) without materially or substantially altering the substantive contents of the offer, a response to an invitation to bid or a response to a request for proposal. - e.
-No other person who submits an offer, a response to an invitation to bid or a response to a request for proposals is materially or substantially harmed by the waiver or variance.
-A person shall not be deemed to have been harmed if the waiver or variance merely increases competition. - f.
-Fundamental notions of good faith and fair dealing favor the issuance of a waiver or variance. - g.
-The waiver or variance will not result in unreasonable delay in the procurement, sale or auction and will not interfere with certainty or finality in the procurement, sale or auction.
+9.4(3) Procurement-related waiver.
+The director may waive a rule due to noncompliance with a stated requirement in a procurement, sale, or auction if the request meets all of the following criteria:

+a.
+The request is made prior to the issuance of a notice of intent to award a contract or the finalization of a sale.

+b.
+The waiver will tend to promote competition rather than inhibit or reduce competition.

+c.
+The waiver will not materially alter the substantive contents of the offer, a response to an invitation to bid or a response to a request for proposal.

+d.
+The noncompliance with the stated requirement is correctable (if correction is necessary) without materially or substantially altering the substantive contents of the offer, a response to an invitation to bid or a response to a request for proposal.

+e.
+No other person who submits an offer, a response to an invitation to bid or a response to a request for proposals is materially or substantially harmed by the waiver.
+A person shall not be deemed to have been harmed if the waiver merely increases competition.

+f.
+Fundamental notions of good faith and fair dealing favor the issuance of a waiver.

+g.
+The waiver will not result in unreasonable delay in the procurement, sale or auction and will not interfere with certainty or finality in the procurement, sale or auction.

-If the stated terms of the procurement, sale or auction permit or authorize waiver or variance from the stated terms, the director may waive or vary the stated terms without regard to subrule 9.4(1).
+If the stated terms of the procurement, sale or auction permit or authorize waiver from the stated terms, the director may waive the stated terms without regard to subrule 9.4(1).

-- 9.4(4) Special waiver or variance not permitted.
-The compensation rates for publication in a newspaper for any notice, order or citation or other publication required or allowed by law as determined by the state printing administrator pursuant to Iowa Code section 618.11 shall not be waived or varied.
-The procedure established in this chapter does not apply to waiver or variance of contractual terms or conditions; contracts shall be waived or varied only upon their own terms.
+9.4(4) Special waiver not permitted.
+The compensation rates for publication in a newspaper for any notice, order or citation or other publication required or allowed by law as determined by the state printing administrator pursuant to Iowa Code section 618.11 shall not be waived.
+The procedure established in this chapter does not apply to waiver of contractual terms or conditions; contracts shall be waived only upon their own terms.
 These rules do not apply to the Terrace Hill commission established in Iowa Code section 8A.326 or rules adopted by the commission unless these rules are adopted by the Terrace Hill commission.

-[ARC 4053C, IAB 10/10/18, effective 11/14/18] - 11-9.5(17A,8A) Filing of petition for waiver.
+[ARC 4053C, IAB 10/10/18, effective 11/14/18; ARC 5391C, IAB 1/13/21, effective 2/17/21]

+11-9.5(17A,8A) Filing of petition for waiver.
 Any person may file with the department a petition requesting a waiver, in whole or in part, of a rule of the department on the ground that the application of the rule to the particular circumstances of that person would qualify for a waiver.